-Eating a spanking fresh piece of fish is one of lifes little pleasures, and one that’s getting expensive.
-Seafood in not cheap.
+Eating a spanking fresh piece of fish is one of life’s little pleasures and one that’s getting expensive.
+Seafood is not cheap.
 Supplies have fallen while demand has skyrocketed because doctors keep telling us to eat more of it.
 This means higher prices.
-Species like cod and hake that were once considered to be a poor mans meal can now be the same price per kilo as beef fillet.
+Species like cod and hake that were once considered to be a poor man’s meal can now be the same price per kilo as beef fillet.

 If you fancy a premium species of fish like Turbot, Brill, Lobster, or scallops for dinner tonight (the ones I like to eat when I can afford it) you can now expect to pay over €25 a kilo.